SomeWeekendReading/someweekendreading.github.io/_posts/2024-11-01-someweekendreading-ai-podcast.md

 ---
 layout: post
 title: An AI-Generated Podcast About This CLBTNR?!
-tags: About ArtificialIntelligence CatBlogging NotableAndQuotable &Gammad;&Tau;&Phi;
+tags: About ArtificialIntelligence NotableAndQuotable &Gammad;&Tau;&Phi;
 comments: true
 commentsClosed: true
 ---